IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 Customer Order Services application uses DB2 as its database.
 You can connect to an on-prem database that already exists or migrate the database to cloud.
 Since migrating the database is not the focus of this particular workshop and to save time, the database needed by the application is already configured in the OpenShift cluster you are using.

-**Homework**: Learn about data modernization by checking out [IBM Cloud Pak for Data](https://www.ibm.com/ca-en/products/cloud-pak-for-data): a fully-integrated data and AI platform that modernizes how businesses collect, organize and analyze data and infuse AI throughout their organizations.

 ### Operator

 Operators are a method of packaging, deploying, and managing a Kubernetes application.
 Conceptually, Operators take human operational knowledge and encode it into software that is more easily shared with consumers.
 Essentially, Operators are pieces of software that ease the operational complexity of running another piece of software.
 They act like an extension of the software vendor’s engineering team, watching over a Kubernetes environment (such as OpenShift Container Platform) and using its current state to make decisions in real time.

-We'll use [Appsody Operator](https://github.com/appsody/appsody-operator/blob/master/doc/user-guide.md), available as part of IBM Cloud Pak for Applications, to deploy the application you containerized.
+We'll use Appsody Operator, available as part of IBM Cloud Pak for Applications, to deploy the application you containerized.
 Appsody Operator is capable of deploying any application image with consistent, production-grade Quality of service (QoS).

 [comment]: <> (Explain what an operator is and what Appsody Operator does specifically)